Americans Abroad Weekend Rewind: Brooks, McKennie, and more

 Super League

-Theoson Siebatcheu came off the bench and played 18 minutes in Young Boys 0-0 draw with FC Vaduz on Sunday.
+Theoson Siebatcheu started and played 90 minutes in Young Boys 2-1 win over AEK Larnaca on Sunday.

 Hungary